Code-Institute-Submissions/merlynjwa-keep-climbing_AugResubb/README.md

 ![Title Bar & Navigation when the viewport's width is greater than or equal to 768px](./docs/title-bar-768px-and-greater.webp)

+When the viewport is wider than 767px, all the navigation links are rendered next to each other horizontally.

 ![Title Bar & Navigation when the viewport's width is less than 768px](./docs/title-bar-less-than-768px.webp)

+For viewports narrower than 768px, the navigation links disappear and a hamburger icon is rendered on the left hand side.

 ![Title Bar & Navigation when the viewport's width is less than 768px, with the hamburger menu open](./docs/title-bar-less-than-768px-with-burger-menu-open.webp)

+When the hamburger icon is selected, a menu containing the navigation links appears beneath the icon and on top of the page.

 ### 'About Us' Section